MarkSchae/MARSCH25097_PTO2501_GroupA_MarkSchaefer_CDV01/README.md

     **Reflect on how these industries/roles align with your skills, interests, and values.**

     - End to end Development
         This aligns with all my interests and my current skills trajectory.
-Being profecient in building out websites end to end will be the foundation for all my future projects.
+Being proficient in building out websites end to end will be the foundation for all my future projects.

     - Game Engine Development
         This aligns with my problem-solving skills and passion for optimization.
 I enjoy finding creative solutions to technical constraints, making this a compelling field.
-I also just enjoy playing video games which has been a hobby of mine for most of my life.
+I also just enjoy playing video games, which has been a hobby of mine for most of my life.

     - Cybersecurity
         Cybersecurity appeals to my love of problem-solving, real-time systems, and my sense of justice.

     - Internet of Things (IoT)
         My current experience is more software-focused, but I find bridging the gap between software and hardware fascinating.
 I have some experience building computers.
-I find the achievment of putting a piece of hardware together very gratifying.
+I find the achievement  of putting a piece of hardware together very gratifying.

     - Software Research & Development (R&D)
         This field aligns with my curiosity and drive to explore unconventional solutions.
 I thrive on creative problem-solving, experimentation, and pushing the boundaries of what is possible/industry standard methods.